-I knew I wanted to nurse but, unlike every other aspect of pregnancy, I didn’t want to know about it, think about it, hear about it.
+When I was pregnant for the first time, I would never have considered breastfeeding past three.
+I knew I wanted to nurse my baby but, unlike every other aspect of pregnancy, I didn’t want to know about breastfeeding, think about breastfeeding, or hear about breastfeeding.

 I nursed her for much longer than I expected to, much longer than any book said I should, and much longer than most of my family felt comfortable with (tough luck for them).

 I ended up breastfeeding past three, breastfeeding through my second pregnancy, and tandem nursing my girls.